 While in return, subtract cyan – magenta – yellow – black and you will get the RGB colors.
 CMYK colors are subtractive for this very reason that it starts with all colors and when colors are subtracted the outcome is black (see below color swatch, the inside color is white).
 This is because the colors absorb the light.

-To further summarize what has been discussed, when it comes to deciding which color group to use, first figure out what the output will be.
+To further summarize what has been discussed, when it comes to deciding to use RGB vs CMYK, first figure out what the output will be.
 If the output will be on a computer monitor then RGB is the way to go.
 If the piece will be printed, CMYK is usually the standard and the best option.
+Thats all there is to it when it comes to using RGB vs CMYK colors on your projects, please feel free to join the discussion below.
+We’d love to hear from you!